Pablo Martinez Alcaraz

 Circuito Ricardo Tormo VIP Box Renovation

-HVAC Design & Photovoltaic Integration
+HVAC Design and Photovoltaic Integration

-Complete HVAC design and renewable energy integration for the VIP box renovation at Circuito Ricardo Tormo (Valencia).
-Project scope exceeded 2 million euros.
-Responsibilities included load calculations, system design, control strategy development, and integration of photovoltaic panels for energy efficiency.
+HVAC design and renewable energy integration for the VIP box renovation at Circuito Ricardo Tormo, Valencia.
+The project exceeded €2 million in value and included load calculations, system design, control strategy development, and photovoltaic integration to improve energy performance.

 Palacio de Congresos de Albacete HVAC Remodelling

-HVAC System Upgrade & Solar Integration
+HVAC Upgrade and Solar Integration

-HVAC system remodelling and solar panel installation for Palacio de Congresos de Albacete, addressing structural water damage and modernising building services.
-Project budget exceeded 2 million euros.
-Work included system design, thermal performance optimisation, and renewable energy strategy.
+HVAC remodelling and solar integration for the Palacio de Congresos de Albacete, addressing water-damage-related infrastructure issues while modernising building services.
+The project exceeded €2 million in value and included system redesign, thermal performance optimisation, and renewable energy strategy.

-Awards & Funding
+Awards and Funding

-TU Delft Climate Action Seed Fund (2024)
+TU Delft Climate Action Seed Fund

-€20,000
+2024 — €20,000

 TU Delft Climate Action Seed Fund Announcement

-Swiss European Mobility Programme (SEMP) (2022)
+Swiss-European Mobility Programme (SEMP)

-2,200 CHF
+2022 — 2,200 CHF

-Universitat Politècnica de València
+Quedate Programme, Universitat Politècnica de València

 Quedate Programme Information